readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 say that this is due to the special relation between Elizabeth and Alice or by chance.
 However, let's say Elizabeth is also in a position of authority towards Bob, Charley, Eve.
 In fact, let's assume Elizabeth is in a position of authority towards everybody else.
-Each of these paricular relations of command and servitude are merely particular modes of expression of Elizabeth's power to rule.
-At the same time Alice, Bob, Charley, Eve, etc. are all mutually replacable, they are all Elizabeth's subjects and count as particular expressions of this.
+Each of these particular relations of command and servitude are merely particular modes of expression of Elizabeth's power to rule.
+At the same time Alice, Bob, Charley, Eve, etc. are all mutually replaceable, they are all Elizabeth's subjects and count as particular expressions of this.

 Relative to those arguments above against the objective theory of value, we